Special Privileges Mean Special Equipment

 - One Piece Palm

 Making Incredible Saves

 That being said, keepers never seem to cite their gloves as the reason they make incredible saves.
-Sure, they help, but at the end of the day, remember, even the best gloves you’ll ever own have a limited lifespan, and can only ever enhance the talent and skill you already have, not replace it.
+Sure, they help, but at the end of the day, remember that even the best gloves you’ll ever own have a limited lifespan and can only enhance the talent and skill you already have, not replace it.

 An easy rule to follow is the less that you have to think about your gloves, the better.
 Find a pair that suits your skills and budget and focus on enjoying being the last line of defense for your team!